doyindevops/ansible-config-mgt/README.md

 # ansible-config-mgt

-I changed the name of the repository
+I changed the name of the repositor